My First Month of Marriage: 5 Things I Learned By Marrying My Opposite

 Waiting adds such layers and nuances to your relationship, which is usually buried under pre-marital romping.
 Don’t you want to get to know the virtues of the person you want to marry?

-3) Issues During the Engagement Will Magnify After the Wedding
+3) Issues During the Engagement Will Magnify During the First Month of Marriage

-If I said that a month later, everything smelled like roses, I’d be lying.
+If I said that during the first month of marriage everything smelled like roses, I’d be lying.
 You know I like to keep it real.

 Even before marriage, it was glaringly obvious that we did not have the same taste in food.